aaronpk/webmention.io/README.md

 ## Pingback to Webmention Service

 [Webmention](http://webmention.org) is a modern alternative to Pingback.
 It's analogous to the Pingback protocol except does not use XML-RPC and is much easier to implement.
-This project also includes a simple API for converting XML-RPC Pingbacks to WebMentions and forwarding the request on to your own site.
+This project also includes a simple API for converting XML-RPC Pingbacks to Webmentions and forwarding the request on to your own site.

 Using Webmention.io in this mode does not require an registration, and this service does not store any of the information.
 The Pingback request is simply forwarded on to your server as a Webmention.